osk2/yamaha-soundbar/README.md

 ## Media Browser

 For devices with an USB port, make sure that in the sources configuration you have specified a `udisk` entry.
-Plug in a USB stick with MP3s on it, and switch to that source in Home Assistant.
+Plug in a USB stick with MP3s on it, and switch to that source in Home Assistant (some models switch to USB automatically as soon as you connect a USB drive).
 The Media Browser will populate with the list of files present on the stick, clicking a file will start playing it.

 ## Browsing media files through Lovelace UI